rocky-linux/documentation/docs/guides/desktop/mate_installation.md

     Rocky-9.0-MATE-x86_64-20220912.1.iso: OK
     ```

     If the checksum for the file returns OK, you are now ready to write your ISO image to your media.
-This procedure is different by the OS you are using, the media, and the tools.
+This procedure is different depending the OS you are using, the media, and the tools.
 We are assuming here that you know how to write the image to your media.

     ## 9.0: Booting